DistributedProofreaders/guiguts/tools/jeebies/README.md

 ## Packaging

-We include pre-built binaries for Windows and MacOS.
+We include a pre-built binary for Windows.
 For other platforms we ship the files necessary to build Jeebies.

+We no longer include a macOS binary in the Guiguts download.
+In modern versions of macOS, binaries downloaded from the internet won't run unless signed by a developer certificate.
+Since Guiguts is maintained by volunteers (and we don't maintain the Jeebies code), we're including the source code for users to build themselves.

 ## Building